-The Social Service Worker - Gerontology program is offered at Ontario Colleges of Applied Arts and Technology.
+The Social Service Worker program is offered at Ontario Colleges of Applied Arts and Technology.
 Upon successful completion of the program, students receive an Ontario College Diploma.

-The Social Service Worker- Gerontology Program provides students with practical, integrated learning experiences and a body of knowledge related to the promotion of human well-being and the affirmation of strengths and capacities of people in their environment.
-The increased longevity of our population as a whole, and the movement of the Baby Boomer generation into its senior years, is creating a significant demand for professionals with the knowledge and expertise in aging.
+The Social Service Worker Program provides students with practical, integrated learning experiences and a body of knowledge related to the promotion of human well-being and the affirmation of strengths and capacities of people in their environments.

 Graduates maintain professional relationships which adhere to legal and ethical standards and it is expected that they will have a commitment to work for social justice and to promote the development and sustainability of a culture of equality.
-They work with older individuals, families, groups, and communities, using a holistic strengths-based approach, in identifying and mobilizing resources to facilitate opportunities for collaboratively reaching their goals.
+They work with individuals, families, groups, and communities in identifying and mobilizing resources to facilitate opportunities for positive change.

-Social Service Worker - Gerontology program graduates demonstrate an understanding of and ability to adhere to a number of values and guiding principles in their occupational practice.
+Social Service Worker program graduates demonstrate an understanding of and ability to adhere to a number of values and guiding principles in their occupational practice.
 Such values and principles reflect:

-- A belief in the fundamental right to respect, dignity, and self-determination of all individuals - A recognition of the worth, and potential of all individuals - A belief in the right to self-determination of Indigenous peoples in Canada including their right to determine, receive, and have access to culturally appropriate social services - A commitment to the linguistic duality of Ontario, including the right to access social services in the French language - A desire to promote justice, equality, and access to culturally appropriate and relevant services to all, respecting race, ethnicity, national origin, culture, language, religion, gender identity, gender expression, age, physical and intellectual ability, sexual orientation, and socio-economic status - An empowerment of people, groups and communities to identify and utilize their own strengths to address systemic barriers to meeting their needs

-- A knowledge of different approaches and the ability to put them into practice in order to contribute to the positive development of individuals - Accountability to service users, communities, and to society including Indigenous communities
+- A belief in the fundamental right to respect, dignity and self-determination of all individuals - A recognition of the worth and potential of all individuals - A belief in the right to self-determination of Indigenous peoples in Canada including their right to determine, receive, and have access to culturally appropriate social services - A commitment to the linguistic duality of Ontario, including the right to access social services in the French Language - A desire to promote justice, equality, and access to culturally appropriate and relevant services to all, respecting race, ethnicity, national origin, culture, language, religion, gender identity, gender expression, age, physical and intellectual ability, sexual orientation, and socio-economic status - An empowerment of people, groups and communities to identify and utilize their own strengths to address systemic barriers to meeting their needs - A knowledge of different approaches and the ability to put them into practice in order to contribute to the positive development of individuals - Accountability to service users, communities, and to society including Indigenous communities